atomisthq/docs/docs/integration/gar.md

 incoming push requests to ensure that they came from your account, and were intended for Atomist.

 The name of the `SUBSCRIPTION`.
-We use `atomist-gcr-integration-subscription` in the example below.
+We use `atomist-gar-integration-subscription` in the example below.
 The `PUSH_ENDPOINT_URL` must be copied from your Atomist workspace.
 You can use the same service account email address that was created in the previous step.

 The `PROJECT_NUMBER` is different from the `PROJECT_ID` but both can be found in your google cloud console dashboard.